fujitsu/xbyak_aarch64/README.md

 ## Abstract

-Xbyak_aarch64 is C++ header files which enables run-time assemble coding with the AArch64 instruction set of Arm(R)v8-A architecture.
+Xbyak_aarch64 is a C++ library which enables run-time assemble coding with the AArch64 instruction set of Arm(R)v8-A architecture.
 Xbyak_aarch64 is based on Xbyak developed for x86_64 CPUs by MITSUNARI Shigeo.

 ## Feature